h011o/pwn.college_Madhav/Hello Hackers/Challenges.md

 ```

 ## What I learned
-I learnt about the echo command which functions similar to the print statement.
-It can take in multiple arguments and display them in the terminal.
+I learnt about the echo command which functions similar to the print statement, the way it can input multiple arguments and output them in the terminal.

 # 3. Command History
 This challenge requires you to use the command history feautre to retrieve the flag from the memory of the terminal.